mahendranandi/Survival-Analysis/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------------------------------------------------------------------------------------
-Survival Analysis: Left-Truncated Data
+# Survival Analysis:
+## Introduction:
-Introduction: The random variable of most interest in survival analysis is time-to-event.
+       The random variable of most interest in survival analysis is time-to-event.
  Often in biomedical studies, the event is death.
 It is because of this common application the field is termed Survival Analysis.
 Survival analysis methods can be applied to a wide range of data not just biomedical survival data.
 Other time-to-event data can include: time-to-relapse of a disease, length of stay in a hospital, duration of a strike, money paid by insurance company, time-to-employment (Klein), failure times of electrical components, etc. (Survival).

 There is generally a relatively short window for the duration of any study where the event is observed to occur or not occur.
-When the duration of study is small, adjustments must be made to account for potential biases.
-Useful data will be excluded when data is censored but not accounted for, and biases can be introduced when data is truncated.
-Since censoring and truncation are often confused, a brief discussion on censoring with examples is helpful to more fully understand left-truncation.
+When the duration of study is small, adjustments must be made to account for `potential biases`.
+Useful data will be excluded when data is `censored` but not accounted for, and biases can be introduced when data is `truncated`.
+Since censoring and truncation are often confused, a brief discussion on censoring with examples is helpful to more fully understand __`left-truncation`__.
-There are three general types of censoring, right-censoring, left-censoring, and interval-censoring.
-The most common type of censoring encountered in survival analysis data is right censored (Survival).
-In our course, we adjusted our model for the herpes data to account for right censoring.
+There are three general types of censoring, `right-censoring`, `left-censoring`, and `interval-censoring`.
+The most common type of censoring encountered in survival analysis data is `right censored (Survival)`.
+We adjusted our model for the herpes data to account for right censoring.
 It is called right censoring because the true unobserved event is to the right of the censoring time.
-Left-censoring occurs when we cannot observe the time when the event occurred.
-For obvious reasons if the event is death, the data can’t be left-censored.
+Left-censoring occurs when we cannot observe the time when the event occurred. __For obvious reasons if the event is death, the data can’t be left-censored__.
 A good example is discussed in an ASA paper on survival analysis, “e.g.
 [a] study of age at which African children learn a task.
 Some already knew (left-censored), some learned during a study (exact), some had not yet learned by end of study (right-censored).”
 Interval-censoring is also discussed in Survival Analysis: Introduction (Survival).
-Truncation is due to sampling bias that only those individuals whose lifetimes lie within a certain interval can be observed.
-To further discuss left-truncation we will use the motivating example on the next page.
+__`Truncation`__ is due to sampling bias that only those individuals whose lifetimes lie within a certain interval can be observed.
+To further discuss left-truncation we will use the motivating example.
 A useful insight and directly applicable to the motivating example, “Age is often used as a covariate when it should be used as a left-truncation point.
 When age is used as a left-truncation point, it is unnecessary to use it as a covariate in the model” (Klein).

-Motivating Example: Survival data on 26 psychiatric inpatients admitted to the University of Iowa hospitals during the years 1935–1948.
+__Motivating Example:__ Survival data on 26 psychiatric inpatients admitted to the University of Iowa hospitals during the years 1935–1948.
 This sample is part of a larger study of psychiatric inpatients discussed by Tsuang and Woolson (1977).
 Data for each patient consists of age at first admission to the hospital, sex, number of years of follow-up (years from admission to death or censoring) and patient